rabenkralle/Real_Estate_Price_Prediction/README.md

-Competition to predict the price of flats in test.csv
+Kaggle competition to predict the price of flats in test.csv